 This is the traditional refrigerated dough that I infused with butter and herbs for more of a pizzeria flavoring.

-Get the whole family involved and have everyone create their own pizza.
+Get the whole family involved and have everyone create their own pizza with premade dough.

 If you like this recipe, please give it a like and share–thanks!